endurantgames/pioneers/src/fights.md

 ### Drops {#toc-drops}

-At the end of the MC's turn, they roll 1d6 for each enemy that died since their last turn.
+At the end of the MC's turn, they one die 1d6 for each enemy that died since the end of the MC's last turn, and check this table.

 :::::::::::::::::::::::::::::::::: drops :::::::::::::::::::::::::::::::::::::::::::::::::::::
  Roll  Pool        Example